araml/libmelicus/README.md

 ## Compilation

 You can run the `build.sh` script or config cmake by hand enabling or disabling specific music players.
-The shared object is located in /build/libmelicus/

 It supports any music player that uses **unix sockets** for communication.